 ALAN POWELL: A Walk Down Main Street, Fleischmanns NY

 This exhibition was a photographic and video investigation of Main Street in Fleischmanns, New York.
-Alan Powell, who lives on Main Street, spent a few months documenting his walks up and down the street.
+Alan Powell, who lives on Main Street, documented his walks up and down the street.
 His photographic work includes panoramic collaged photographs of the environments, objects and textures that fascinated him on his walks.
 The videos are portraits of people who live or own a business on Main Street.
 They are a collaboration with Juliana Fernandes and Roman Kossak.